Qazzquimby/thought-blog/thought-blog/content/posts/universal-board-game-ai-1.md

 So you repeatedly pick a part of the tree to expand, selecting an action based on how under-explored it looks and how promising that part of the tree looks.
 Eventually, you run out of time and you pick the move that's currently most promising!
 Even with random rollouts that'll make a decent Connect4 AI right there, and you can always wait longer to give it more simulation time.

-> I think I won't write a new section for chess because it branches off from the destination I'm writing towards, but in short, powerful chess engines use:
+> I think I won't write a new section for Chess because it branches off from the destination I'm writing towards, but in short, powerful Chess engines use:
 - A similar algorithm for tree expansion called minimax with different details
 - Really good board evaluation estimates, which more recently added machine learning
 - Really efficient game handling to make the simulations fast

 ## Go and AlphaGo

 So you're feeling pretty good, thinking you've got a nice general MCTS game player.
-You can plug in checkers, othello, chess (with some difficulty), pretty much any 'simple' game you can think of.
+You can plug in Checkers, Othello, Chess (with some difficulty), pretty much any 'simple' game you can think of.
 Go is basically just one of those games with a really big board, so it seems like it should work.
 It does not.
 MCTS was able to do okay on Connect4 with 7 possible actions per turn and maybe 35 turns.
 Go has a 19x19 board (361 spaces) and the game usually lasts ~200 turns, so that's around uh...
 "1" followed by 768 "0"s total tree size.
 It's pretty hard to fathom how large that number is.
 MCTS is cooked.